 RTD light rail began revenue service on October 7, 1994.
 RTD’s first light rail line, the Central Corridor, runs from 30th Avenue and Downing through the Five Points Business District and downtown Denver to I-25 & Broadway (along the railroad right-of-way).

-In December 2004, the two light rail stations serving the Colorado Convention Center and Denver Center for Performinc Arts at 14th and California and 14th and Stout were combined into one station through a partnership with RTD and the City and County of Denver as part of the Colorado Convention Center expansion project.
+In December 2004, the two light rail stations serving the Colorado Convention Center and Denver Center for Performing Arts at 14th and California and 14th and Stout were combined into one station through a partnership with RTD and the City and County of Denver as part of the Colorado Convention Center expansion project.
 The Theatre District and Convention Center Station provides passengers internal access to the Convention Center.

 - Removed approximately 430 bus trips from downtown on opening day

 - Reduces air pollution and traffic congestion